 Email marketing is an incredibly powerful tool that all commercial real estate professionals should be using to reach prospects, engage them in conversations, and convert them into deals.

 As a direct connection with prospective buyers and sellers, email has extremely high ROI.
-The average ROI for email marketing in all US businesses is over 3,000%, with $44 made for every $1 spent.
+The average ROI for email marketing in all US businesses is at 4,400%, with $44 made for every $1 spent.
 But your emails need to be targeted to the needs of your prospects, highlighting properties and opportunities in which you know they’ll be interested.

 This is an industry driven by referrals, word of mouth, and the strength of relationships, and email is one of the most effective and lowest cost ways to stay top of mind with your current clients and new prospects alike.